DanielPollithy/GIAnT/docs/sphinx/Guides.rst

 appear.
 Say we created 3 layers.
 Deleted the second one.
 Now only layer "1" and "3" remain.
 The chronology of course is still there.

-If you closed the layers panel by clicking the "x" button in the upper right corner, you can get the panel by clicking "View"->"Outline".
+If you closed the layers panel by clicking the "x" button in the upper right corner, you can get the panel by clicking "View" -> "Outline".

 Nodes
 .....